crnlmd77/data-analytics-portfolio/SQL/README.md

 # 🗄️ SQL Portfolio – Data Analytics Projects

 Welcome to my SQL Portfolio!
 This repository showcases a collection of data analytics projects powered by SQL.
+The datasets used are from Kaggle and Mode.com.
 Each project demonstrates my ability to extract, transform, and analyze data using structured queries to uncover insights and solve real-world business problems.

 ---